ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Does Technology Attract Tenants?
 Sometimes it does.
 But the wrong technology is worse than none at all.
 Find out how to make smart investments before you upgrade.

-Just because someone says, “It’s the latest technology” doesn’t mean your prospective tenants want it.
-The wrong technology can talk tenants out of locating in your building or get you stuck paying for bells and whistles that no one wants.
+Just because someone says, “It’s the latest technology,” doesn’t mean your prospective tenants want it.
+The wrong technology can deter tenants from locating in your building or get you stuck paying for bells and whistles that no one wants.

 First, conduct a “needs assessment” and a physical site survey.
 Examine what your building already has, and how it compares with other buildings in the area.
 Talk to your existing tenants – and to the kinds of clients you would like to attract – about their current and anticipated future needs.

-As you get a picture of what your customers want, keep your infrastructure plan broad enough to serve a wide range of clients.
+As you understand your customers’ needs, keep your infrastructure plan broad enough to serve a wide range of clients.
 If it doesn’t have a specific business purpose RIGHT NOW, don’t invest in it.
 Some leading-edge technology doesn’t become mainstream.

 Upgrading communication technology and infrastructure is a safe place to start.
 There are three main areas that offer attractive returns on investments: